webermaster/kubeadm_cluster/README.md

 #output by `kubeadm init` above
 kubeadm join --token <token> <control-plane-host>:<control-plane-port> --discovery-token-ca-cert-hash sha256:<hash>
 ```

+To add more worker nodes after token expiration, follow these [instructions].

 ## Kubectl From Client Machines

 Install `kubectl` according to your [platform]